aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

         System.out.println(output);
     }

-    // so always keep in mind minimum difference will be exact in the position where target exist because it will be 0 at that point
+    //So always keep in mind minimum difference will be exact in the position where the target exists because it will be 0 at that point
-    // if key does not exist then when binary search loop will break then startIndex and endIndex will be always the closest element present in array private static int findMinimumDifference(int[] sortedArray, int target) {
+    //If key does not exist then when the binary search loop breaks then startIndex and endIndex will be always the closest elements present in the array private static int findMinimumDifference(int[] sorted array, int target) {
-        // array index start from 0 and end index will be one less than length;
+        // array index starts from 0 and the end index will be one less than length;
         int startIndex = 0;
         int endIndex = sortedArray.length - 1;
         // to find the mid-value